 Braciole is an Italian word that has different meanings depending on the region in Italy.
-In certain areas it refers to thin slices of meat that are usually beef or veal that are then grilled or fried with olive oil.
+In certain areas it refers to thin slices of meat that are usually beef or veal that are grilled or fried in olive oil.
 In other areas, especially in the south, and specifically in Campania

 braciole refer to thin slices of meat that are rolled and fried with bread crumbs and cheese so to create involtini

-In Italian-American communities braciole refer to the roulade version.
+In Italian-American communities, braciole refer to the roulade version.

 The word braciole is the plural form of braciola